jotech/gapseq/docs/database/biomassReaction.md

 | Polysaccharides                          | -                                                            | -                                                            | 0.1 %                                                        |
 |                                          |                                                              |                                                              |                                                              |

-\* If no biomass reaction is defined using this command, gapseq will predict the most likely biomass reaction based on the 16S rRNA gene sequence using a pre-trained classifier (when input is nucleotide fasta) or specific protein-coding marker genes (when input is protein fasta).
+\* If no biomass reaction is defined using this command, gapseq will predict the most likely biomass reaction based on specific protein-coding marker genes.

 \** When using gapseq for publications, please also cite these original research papers to acknowledge their work.
 And of course gapseq :)